 At The Law Offices of Douglas D. Law, Esq., a California consumer protection law firm located in San Diego, California, we provide legal representation to individuals who have purchased or leased a new or used motor vehicle, including cars, trucks, motor homes, motorcycles, all-terrain vehicles (ATVs), boats, and other watercraft.

-For over a combined 50 years, our attorneys have been helping clients throughout California get justice and compensation when it comes to defective vehicles, bad dealerships, and vehicle warranties.
+For over a combined 50 years, our lawyer has been helping clients throughout California get justice and compensation when it comes to defective vehicles, bad dealerships, and vehicle warranties.

 Our Motor Vehicle Fraud & Lemon Law Practice Areas

 - Lemon Law.
 Lemon Law in California is based on the idea that if a manufacturer can’t repair a defective vehicle in a reasonable number of attempts, as stated under the warranty, they must repurchase or replace the vehicle.
 Generally, a California vehicle buyer has 18 months or 18,000 miles to report that their car is a lemon and has malfunctioned repeatedly despite repair attempts.
 Lemon laws are complex and vary by state, so be sure to speak to an experienced lawyer about your case if you have been struggling with repeat vehicle repairs and a stubborn manufacturer.